-1.1.4.
+1.1.5.
 Construction

 The first activity on site will be the bathymetric and UXO surveys.
 A proof dig at the pile line will also be carried out.
 Following this, the temporary piers will be installed following Red7 Marine's method statement.
-All piles will be driven by the crawler crane mounted on a spud leg barge.
-A jack-up barge will act as a piling gate where accessible.
+All piles will be driven by the crawler crane mounted on a jack-up barge.
 In the case of the 4 most northern piles, a landside excavator will act as the piling gate.
+For the remainder of the piles the excavator will be mounted on the jack-up barge where it will also act as a piling gate.
+A supply barge will operate adjacent to the jack-up barge to store the piles.
+Where necessary for the spud leg piles at Barnes Pier, the excavator will be mounted on the supply barge.